dotnet/machinelearning-samples/modelbuilder/readme.md

 500 - 1 Gb    | Numeric and Text   | 60 min
 1 Gb+         | Numeric and Text   | 3 hour+

+The exact time to train is a function of a few parameters e.g. the number of features or columns being used to predict, the type of columns i.e. text vs. numeric and the type of machine learning task.

 We have tested Model Builder with even 1TB dataset but building a high quality model for that size of dataset can take upto four days.

 ## Evaluate